hash-anu/AnuDB/README.md

 - Export/import operations for large collections can be intensive; plan accordingly
 - On embedded platforms, consider using the ZSTD compression to reduce storage requirements
 - Adjust memory budget and cache size based on your device capabilities
-- For MQTT operations, consider the broker's throughput capacity and network latency
+- For MQTT operations, leverage the 32 concurrent worker threads for optimal throughput
+- Consider adjusting worker thread count for your specific hardware capabilities
+- For high-volume MQTT usage, ensure your broker is properly configured for the expected load

 ## Embedded Platform Optimizations